South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina Schedule Analysis

-- The Gamecocks' best win this season came in a 76-71 victory over the No. 5 Stanford Cardinal on November 20.
+- In their signature win of the season, the Gamecocks defeated the No. 5 Stanford Cardinal, 76-71, on November 20.

-- The Gamecocks have 15 wins over Quadrant 1 opponents, the most in the country.

 South Carolina 2022-23 Best Wins